Urologist, Surgeon, Celebrity Doctor

 Lenox Hill Hospital, New York

-Doctor David Samadi is currently serving as Chairman of Urology, Chief of Robotic Surgery at Lenox Hill Hospital, New York.
-The Urology department at Lenox Hill is situated in the Upper East Side and it’s where Dr. Samadi performs the surgeries after he sees his patients at his personal medical office in midtown Manhattan.
-State of the art equipment, as the Da Vinci robot, luxurious facilities and a team of dedicated professionals, ensure that every patient is well taken care of and that any intervention is done in a safe and secure manner.
+Between June 2013 and June 2019, Dr. David Samadi served as Chairman of Urology, Chief of Robotic Surgery at Lenox Hill Hospital, New York.
+The Urology department at Lenox Hill is situated in the Upper East Side and it’s where Dr. Samadi performed the surgeries after he saw his patients at his personal medical office in midtown Manhattan.
+State of the art equipment, as the Da Vinci robot, luxurious facilities and a team of dedicated professionals, ensured that every patient is well taken care of and that any intervention is done in a safe and secure manner.
 It’s at Lenox Hill where Dr. David Samadi earned the recognition as one of the Top 3 Best Urologists in New York and reached the threshold of 7,500 radical robotic prostatectomies.

 2012 – 2016, Fox NewsDoctor Samadi appeared on Sunday Housecall and Fox and Friends, as part of Fox News’ Medical A-Team, up until the Sunday Housecall cancellation.
 He frequently discussed health topics, latest medical breakthroughs, shared advice on prostate cancer prevention and care and raised awareness on the serious disease that kills so many men yearly.
 View more videos